 Operating Activities.
-For the three months ended March 31, 2017, cash used for operating activities resulted from our net loss as adjusted for non-cash items.
-Additional decreases were due to increases in accounts receivable, partially offset by decreases in prepaid expenses and increases in accrued liabilities.
-For the three months ended March 31, 2016, the use of cash was primarily due to the net loss as adjusted for non-cash items, in addition to decreases in accrued liabilities and deferred revenue and increases in accounts receivable.
+For the nine months ended September 30, 2017, cash used for operating activities resulted from our net loss as adjusted for non-cash items, including the decrease in deferred revenue.
+This was partially offset by decreases in inventory and prepaid expenses and increases in accrued liabilities.
+For the nine months ended September 30, 2016, the use of cash was primarily due to the net loss as adjusted for non-cash items, in addition to decreases in accrued liabilities and deferred revenue and increases in accounts receivable.
 These were partially offset by decreases in inventory and prepaid expenses.